-How the plan is assessed
+How the Plan is assessed

-- 1.1.7 The Directive requires the consideration of reasonable alternatives taking into account the objectives and geographical scope of the plan and the significant environmental effects of the alternatives selected. - 1.1.8 In order to assess the effects of alternatives and the selected strategy an appraisal framework, which is a set of environmental objectives against which the plan options can be systematically assessed, was developed with reference to environmental issues facing the town and due consideration of comments submitted by the statutory consultees.
+- 1.1.6 The Directive requires the consideration of reasonable alternatives taking into account the objectives and geographical scope of the plan and the significant environmental effects of the alternatives selected. - 1.1.7 In order to assess the effects of alternatives and the selected strategy an appraisal framework, which is a set of environmental objectives against which the plan options can be systematically assessed, was developed with reference to environmental issues facing the town.